-3 GAN Attachment 11, page 28 of 53 - Specific Conditions for Disclosing Federal Funding in Public Announcements: When issuing press releases, requests for proposals, bid solicitations and other documents describing projects or programs funded in whole or part with Federal money, U.S. Department of Education grantees shall clearly state: the percentage of the total costs pf the program or project which will be financed with Federal money; the dollar amount of Federal funds for the project or program; and the percentage and dollar amount of the total costs of the project or program that will be financed by non-governmental sources.
+4 GAN Attachment 11, page 28 of 53 - Specific Conditions for Disclosing Federal Funding in Public Announcements: When issuing press releases, requests for proposals, bid solicitations and other documents describing projects or programs funded in whole or part with Federal money, U.S. Department of Education grantees shall clearly state:

+the percentage of the total costs pf the program or project which will be financed with Federal money; the dollar amount of Federal funds for the project or program; and the percentage and dollar amount of the total costs of the project or program that will be financed by non-governmental sources.
 Recipients must comply with these conditions under Division H, Title V, Section 505 of Public Law 116- 260, Consolidated Appropriations Act, 2021.

-architect, engineer) are not allowable. • All equipment should be reasonable to the population size and age. • CSP Non-Regulatory Assurances must be met prior to approval of budget request. • Evidence of meeting all procurement requirements and evidence of mobility of all purchased equipment may be required in addition to financial documentation.
-Professional - Technical Consulting Services Costs for services related to start-up expenses and organization development.
-EXAMPLES: Legal costs for lease and charter contract negotiations, bylaws, policies, consulting fees to develop organization policies and business plan, accounting professional to develop internal controls, accounting systems, and auditable financial processes/reporting.
-Cost allowable during Planning and / OR Implementation.
-Contract inclusive of scope of work may be required in addition to financial documentation.
-The subgrant budget request must include justification why the cost is being included in whichever period it is requested, including rationale for how the requested funds are related only to start-up / growth activities and will not supplant ongoing, recurring operating costs.
+related only to start-up / growth activities and will not supplant ongoing, recurring operating costs.
 Professional - Consulting Services First year audit report.
 Cost allowable one-time ONLY during Implementation.
 IMP Facility Expense - Mortgage or Lease Expenses Mortgage, lease, or rent payment for school facility.
 Cost allowable for only a limited period prior to school opening date (e.g. 90 days).
 Subgrantee must justify the time period for which they are requesting rental payments be covered by CSP funding.
 Copy of lease agreement, documentation that expense cannot be covered by local funding sources, and documentation of inspection report may be required in addition to financial documentation.
-Renovation - Minor Repairs Facilities repairs to keep facilities in efficient operating condition.
+PLAN Renovation - Minor Repairs Facilities repairs to keep facilities in efficient operating condition.
+Operating costs related to regular maintenance (e.g. cleaning services) may not be included in the CSP budget request as these are considered ongoing operating costs and not confined to the start-up period.
 Renovation and repairs cannot increase the permanent value of the property nor appreciably prolong its intended life.
 Copy of lease agreement, documentation that expense cannot be covered by local funding sources, and documentation of inspection report may be required in addition to financial documentation.
-Salaries - Essential Staff Salaries Amount paid to essential employees of the school during pre-opening period.
+BOTH (PLAN/IMP) Salaries - Essential Staff Salaries Amount paid to essential employees of the school during pre-opening period.
 EXAMPLES: School principal/director, recruitment specialist, operations / finance support to assist with start-up operations, office manager to assist with registration, teachers and other required instructional support (for planning only).
 Allowable for principal and other essential staff for the planning period.
 Any cost requested during IMP must be accompanied by strong justification demonstrating that nature of activities is related to start up activities only.
-Job description and time and effort tracking is required in addition to required financial documentation.
+Job description and time and effort tracking is required in addition to PLAN / IMP required financial documentation.
 Transportation Start-up costs for student transportation.
-EXAMPLES: Initial bus contract, metro or bus passes for six months, and purchase of vans for transportation.
-Evidence of adherence to purchasing and procurement policy and evidence of transportation plan and community need assessment is required in addition to financial documentation.
-PLAN / IMP PLAN / IMP Travel - Travel, Lodging, and Registration Travel costs for principal and Board to attend conferences and training.
-EXAMPLES: Training and professional development, site visits to other high performing charter schools.
-Documentation of adherence to travel policy, agenda with documented alignment to the CSP project objectives, and expectations for areas of observation and planned sharing of the observed best practices with future teachers and leaders may be required in addition to financial documentation.
-The most economical travel arrangements must be used. -- ---
+EXAMPLES: Initial bus contract, metro or bus passes for six months, and purchase of vans for transportation. • Evidence of adherence to purchasing and procurement policy and evidence of transportation plan and community need assessment is required in addition to financial documentation.
+PLAN / IMP Travel - Travel, Lodging, and Registration Travel costs for principal and Board to attend conferences and training.
+EXAMPLES: Training and professional development, site visits to other high performing charter schools. • Documentation of adherence to travel policy, agenda with documented alignment to the CSP project objectives, and expectations for areas of observation and planned sharing of the observed best practices with future teachers and leaders may be required in addition to financial documentation.
+The most economical travel arrangements must be used.
+IMP